-If you want to buy and sell shares, you will need to use an online stock broker.
-Otherwise referred to as a share dealing platform, you will have the ability to invest in hundreds of UK and international companies from the comfort of your home.
+If you want to purchase and sell shares, you will need to use an online stock broker.
+The most reputable UK stock brokers give you the ability to invest in hundreds of UK and international stocks from the comfort of your home.

 Then, you will retain full ownership of the stock until you decide to sell.
-Best of all, any dividends that your chosen company pays will be added to your brokerage account.
+Most of all, any dividends that your chosen company pays will be added to your brokerage account.

 This allows you to re-invest the dividends into other companies, or withdraw the money out to your bank account.
-Crucially, there is no longer a need to speak with a stock broker over the phone - as everything is facilitated online.
+Crucially, there is no longer a need to speak with a trading platform over the phone - as everything is facilitated online.

 After that, you will then be instructed to upload a couple of verification documents.
 This is to ensure that you are who you say you are.
-Once your account has been verified, you can then deposit some funds.
-Most of the share dealing platforms that we recommend allow you to fund your account with a UK debit/credit card or bank account.
+Once your account has been verified, users have the option to then deposit some funds.
+Most of the reputable UK stock brokers allow you to fund your account with a UK debit/credit card or bank account.
 You will also have the option of depositing funds with an e-wallet like Paypal.

-As soon as your UK stock broker account has been funded, you can then proceed to invest.
+As soon as your UK stock broker account has been funded, users can then proceed to invest.
 Unless you are using a mutual fund you will need to choose your own companies.
-Once you know which stocks you want to buy, you'll need to choose how many shares you want.
-The good news is that you are no longer required to buy ‘whole shares', so you can invest as little as you want as long as this meets the share dealing platform’s minimum trade size.
+Once you know which stocks you want to purchase, you'll need to choose how many shares you want.
+Notably, you are no longer required to purchase 'whole shares', so you may invest as little as you want as long as this meets the UK stock broker's minimum trade size.

 UK Stock Broker Fees: What you Need to Know

-When it comes to fees, UK share dealing platforms are in the business of making money.
+When it comes to fees, UK stock brokers are in the business of making money.
 As such, you will always need to pay a fee of some sort.
 The exact pricing model will vary from broker-to-broker, and the one you opt for should be depending on how often you plan to trade.

 Currency Conversion Fee

-As you will see from the above fee table, most UK stock brokers will charge a 'currency conversion' fee.
+Most UK stock brokers will charge a 'currency conversion' fee.
 In the vast majority of cases, this is charged when you attempt to access international shares.
-In other words, if you're from the UK and investing in pounds, but you want to buy shares listed in the US, the respective stocks will be priced in dollars.
+In other words, if you're from the UK and investing in pounds, but you want to purchase shares listed in the US, the respective stocks will be priced in dollars.
 As such, the broker will charge you a currency conversion fee, which is multiplied against the value of your order.

-- You want to buy £10,000 worth of Disney shares - which are listed on the New York Stock Exchange in US dollars
+- You want to purchase £10,000 worth of Disney shares - which are listed on the New York Stock Exchange in US dollars

 - Irrespective of Disney's share price, you will pay a 0.5% fee on the amount you invest